piranna/piranna.github.io/pages/hire-me.md

 interested in Natural Language Programming and Understandable Neural Networks, and I'm improving my skills with Rust programming language.
 I'm also interested on learning about Quantum Computing, and recently I self-teached about Verilog HDL and hardware design.
+I'm also interested on improve my knowledge about video streaming and network protocols.

 I'm a hands-on learner and a bit obssesed with technical details, so if I get some interesting project between my hands or find something that I think can be fixed or improved, I don't have problems learning new skills or knowledge that can be useful to me to do it, specially if they are stablished and future-proof industrial standards and not just some temporally fashioned or hyped libraries and frameworks.

 #### What are the three things you think are the most important to improve a software project?

-1. Fully automate all processes, remove the human factor allways that's possible
+1. Write specs and document the behaviour that should have the project, and keep it updated while it's being implemented with its actual one
 2. Register and trace all the errors, so they can be replicated later
-3. Document the behaviour that should have the project, and update it while it's being implemented with its actual one
+3. Fully automate all processes, remove the human factor always that's possible

 ### 🏆 Achievements